Receiving and accepting your undergraduate offer

 Some of the conditions you may have to meet include:

 - achieving certain grades in your exams

-- uploading certificates of your qualifications to Bath Application Tracker
+- uploading certificates of your qualifications to our undergraduate Application Tracker

 - meeting an English language requirement